 We scored intel galore on returning and new series—as well as the TV comeback of one major star—at the recent Television Critics Association winter press tour.

 • Not content to only serve up vintage George Clooney with the newly acquired ER library, Hulu also snatched up his six-episode adaptation of Joseph Heller’s WWII novel Catch-22.
 Clooney will direct, produce and star in the limited series—slated for 2019—as Colonel Cathcart, the Army Corps leader who oversees a squadron of B-25 bombardiers.

-With big success from adapting Margaret Atwood's novel, 'The Handmaid's Tale,' Hulu is looking to another iconic novel.
+With big success after adapting Margaret Atwood's novel, 'The Handmaid's Tale,' Hulu is looking to another iconic book.

 • The Continental, a series set within the world of Keanu Reeves’s John Wick films, about a hotel that has become a haven for assassins, is in the works at Starz.
 While Reeves’s ultra-violent Wick won’t be the main character, expect him to pop up at some point.

 • Last season, The Walking Dead saw a dip in ratings, and fans voiced disdain for recent storylines (will Carl really die?).
 But new blood could reinvigorate the AMC drama, which was renewed for Season 9: Executive producer Scott Gimple was promoted to chief content officer of the franchise, with exec producer Angela Kang upped to showrunner.
 Let’s hope a fresh perspective gives the zombie drama back its creative bite.